6 Ways to Get Your NFL Fix — Without Paying for Cable

 Happen to be a Verizon customer?
 Or maybe you’re considering changing wireless providers?
 Then you might have the cheapest option of all.
 Verizon customers can stream every NFL game of the season using the NFL’s mobile app.

 All at no cost.
 That’s right, if you’re a Verizon customer, free NFL comes with the service.

 As you’d imagine, there’s a catch.
 It’s only available on your mobile device.
 So you can’t the stream to your television.
 But if you don’t mind watching on your phone or tablet, this might work for you.

-Whichever option you choose, one thing’s for sure: It’s cheaper than paying $100 or more per month for cable.
+Whether you choose good old-fashioned bunny ears or one of the many options you have if you want to watch sports online, one thing’s for sure: It’s cheaper than paying $100 or more per month for cable.

 Chris Brantner is the founder of CutCableToday, where he provides crucial info for people to find the content they want, like NFL football without cable.
 You can also find his blogging expertise on Scribblrs.com.